“Peculiar travel suggestions are dancing lessons from God.” – Kurt Vonnegut

 My final weekend I went to Guarne to crash a girl’s graduation party in a Finca in the countryside.
 I basically didn’t know anyone.
 Again, a spontaneous experience.
 Of course, no one spoke English and my Spanish largely failed me in this situation.
 Group settings with Spanish send me into social panic as I can’t understand much of anything being said and then my brain closes up completely.
 I revert to being the shy and anxious person I was in high school.
 Everyone at the party was nice about the super awkward girl refusing to speak, and it was definitely a better experience than partying in Santa Marta with tourists, but I wouldn’t necessarily call it a success for my Spanish.
 Some of the best travel experiences are just me being awkward and uncomfortable.

-The next morning after the Finca party, I convinced Oscar to accompany me to Guatape, a far more touristy, albeit still charming, pueblo with a giant rock (Piedra del Peñol) you can climb (740 stairs).
-I didn’t realize he was afraid of heights until we got to the top and he stood as far away from the edge as possible.
-In the afternoon, we wandered the pueblo streets.
+The next morning after the Finca party, I went to Guatape, a far more touristy, albeit still charming, pueblo with a giant rock (Piedra del Peñol) you can climb (740 stairs).

 My experiences in the pueblos are my favorite memories from Colombia, and they came close to not happening.
 I hadn’t even planned to still be in Colombia in September but, seeing as I refused to make concrete plans, I ended up staying an extra month.
 Not planning in advance has opened me up to so many experiences I wouldn’t have had otherwise.
 It has allowed me opportunities to get to know a place and make friends all over the world.
 When you have unlimited time, it means not doing a blitz of tourist centers but rather giving time to try new places that might seem less exciting on a page in a guidebook, but still contain far more soul than you can find in a hostel on the beach.